 The election process will be void of any party names, party colours or party symbols.
 Candidates may only showcase their names, pictures, resume and platform in campaign communications, material and literature.
 The voting ballots will likewise carry no party identifiers, just the names of the candidates.

-Similarly, governance procedures will not facilitate partisan seating arrangements for any groups or party in the Senate, House of Representatives or another aspect of government.
+Similarly, governance procedures will not facilitate partisan seating arrangements for any groups or party in the Senate, House of Representatives or any other aspect of government.
 There will be no division by groups, colours or symbols.
-All elected representatives will be treated equally by law and they will vote by secrete ballot on all issues brought before them.
+All elected representatives will be treated equally by law and they will vote their conscience on all issues.
 They will not be beholding to the President, a party or donor, only to the people who elected them to represent them 100%,

 Therefore, while elected representatives may share common values, ideas and preferences, the UIC system of governance will not facilitate them operating as a party before, during or after an election.
 The people of their constituency, and they alone, must and will become the party of every elected representative, for without them they cannot hope to be re-elected on the UIC system.

 To help prevent corruption, abuse of power and overreach in authority, the UIC will separate the three branches of government as outlined above.
-The Executive Branch, The Senate and The House of Representatives will each be non-partisan or independent of the other.
+The Executive Branch, The Senate and The House of Representatives will each be non-partisan and, as such, independent of the other.

-The Executive Branch will comprise a nationally elected President (together with a General Secretary and Treasury Secretary as running mates); 3 Vice Presidents (one elected by each county - Cornwall, Middlesex and Surrey); and 11 Secretaries of Departments nominated by the President.
+The Executive Branch will comprise a nationally elected President (together with a General Secretary and Treasury Secretary as running mates); 3 Vice Presidents (one elected by each county - Cornwall, Middlesex and Surrey); and 11 Secretaries of Departments nominated by the Executive Branch.

 The Department Secretaries are equivalent to what we call Ministers of Government today.
-However, unlike Ministers who are appointed by the Prime Minister at will from among elected or appointed party faithfuls from the House or Senate, Department Secretaries will be nominated by the President from among the most qualified Jamaicans willing to make themselves available to serve.
+However, unlike Ministers who are appointed by the Prime Minister at will from among elected or appointed party faithfuls via the Senate, Department Secretaries will be nominated by the Executive from among the most qualified Jamaicans any where in the world who willing to make themselves available to serve.